EQMG/Acid/README.md

 Once Flounder has built, link the Resources folder into the output directory.
 For example when using CLion `Scripts/link_resources.bat` or `.sh` can be used to link into Debug and Release builds.

-Currently Flounder does not run under Release mode (IDK why).
+Currently Flounder does not run under Release mode in Visual Studios (bug).